Presenter: Ianessa Humbert, PhD, CCC-SLP

-The clinical and scientific communities are showing interest in new avenues for dysphagia rehabilitation.
-Electrical stimulation for the treatment of swallowing impairments is among the most studied of swallowing interventions in the published literature, yet many unanswered questions reamin about its efficacy.
-Many speech-language pathologists who treat dysphagia are attending educational and training sessions to obtain certifications to use this technique.
+Electrical stimulation for the treatment of swallowing impairments is among the most studied of swallowing interventions in the published literature, yet many unanswered questions remain about its efficacy.
+Many SLPs who treat dysphagia are attending educational and training sessions to obtain certifications to use this technique.

-This online course provides a review of swallowing anatomy and physiology and the fundamentals of electrical stimulation.
-Also, the values and limitations of electrical stimulation for swallowing are reviewed, based on the published literature, to assist clinicians in decision-making for their clinical practice.
-Overall, learners will be able to use information obtained from this course to facilitate their independent critique of past and future studies, which is crucial for evaluating the possible effects of electrical stimulation.
-Offered for 0.1 CEUs – 1 contact hour.
+This online course provides a review of swallowing anatomy and physiology and covers the fundamentals of electrical stimulation.
+The values and limitations of electrical stimulation for swallowing are reviewed, based on the published literature, to assist clinicians in decision-making for their clinical practice.
+Overall, learners will leave this course able to facilitate their independent critique of past and future studies, which is crucial for evaluating the possible effects of electrical stimulation.

 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.